Summary

 Subject to applicable law, you may have the following rights regarding the Processing of your Personal Data:

-- The right not to provide your Personal Data to us (however, please note that we may be unable to provide you with the full benefit of our Sites, products, or services, if you do not provide us with your Personal Data)
+- Right not to provide Personal Data: please note that we may be unable to provide you with the full benefit of our Sites, products, or services if you do not provide us with your Personal Data

-- The right to request access to, or copies of, your Personal Data, together with information regarding the nature, Processing and disclosure of those Personal Data
+- Right of access: the right to request access to, or copies of, your Personal Data, together with information regarding the nature, Processing and disclosure of those Personal Data

-- The right to request rectification of any inaccuracies in your Personal Data
+- Right to rectification: the right to request rectification of any inaccuracies in your Personal Data

-- The right to request, on legitimate grounds: erasure of your Personal Data; or restriction of Processing of your Personal Data
+- Right to erasure or restriction: the right to request, on legitimate grounds, erasure of your Personal Data or restriction of Processing of your Personal Data

-- The right to object, on legitimate grounds, to the Processing of your Personal Data by us
+- Right to object: the right to object, on legitimate grounds, to the Processing of your Personal Data by us

-- The right to have certain Personal Data transferred to another Controller, in a structured, commonly used and machine-readable format
+- Right to data portability: the right to have certain Personal Data transferred to another Controller, in a structured, commonly used and machine-readable format

-- Where we Process your Personal Data on the basis of your consent, the right to withdraw that consent
+- Right to withdraw consent: where we Process your Personal Data on the basis of your consent, the right to withdraw that consent

-- The right to lodge complaints regarding the Processing of your Personal Data with a Data Protection Authority.
-For the UK, this is the Information Commissioner's Office (ICO) - https://ico.org.uk
+- Right to lodge complaints: the right to lodge complaints regarding the Processing of your Personal Data with a Data Protection Authority.
+For the UK, this is the Information Commissioner’s Office (ICO)

 Your Rights Under LGPD